3 Traits of Interoperable Edtech Systems 3 Traits of Interoperable Edtech Systems

 Trait two: Standards-based

 Interoperability gives us options, but on a standard other systems can incorporate, understand, and uphold independently.
-Instead of retrofitting a new third party to fit the data requirements existing systems need, when systems agree on a standard (such as Ed-Fi, which you can learn more about from educator experts) they already speak a common language.
+Instead of retrofitting a new third party to fit the data requirements existing systems need, when systems agree on a standard (such as Ed-Fi) they already speak a common language.
 No special translation required.

 Learn more about how edtech integrations work with different educational data standards.